 - In "Al Sah-him", Ra's orders a marriage between Nyssa and Oliver just for the sole reason of creating a dynasty.
 When Nyssa objects he point blanks tells her that he's no longer concerned with her happiness after she "betrayed" him.
 That said, he did this as an alternative to having Oliver kill her as a rival to his position as Heir to the Demon.

 - When Nyssa refuses to bear Oliver's child, Ra's bluntly tells her that her mother didn't have a say in conceiving her, and neither shall she.

 - Plot-Triggering Death: He is indirectly responsible for the events of Season Five, as Talia loved him enough to teach and align herself with Prometheus just to get revenge on Oliver for killing him.

-- Race Lift: Ra's is Arabic in the comics, though here he's visibly Caucasian.
+- Race Lift: Ra's is Arab in the comics, while his actor here is white.
 Played With, though, since he is not the original Ra's Al Ghul, but one of his successors.